 Legendary in Greek cuisine, Moussaka has got to be the ultimate in comfort food – Greek style.
-A moussaka has layers of juicy beef mince, eggplant and a creamy bechamel sauce.
+A moussaka has layers of beef mince and eggplant topped with a creamy bechamel sauce.
 While still keeping with tradition, l’ve added a couple of special touches for extra indulgence.

 I won’t lie to you by saying that moussaka or moussakas (as we Greeks call it) won’t require a substantial amount of cookware (pots, pans and baking trays) to put together, but the simplicity of the ingredients, cooking methods and the gorgeous luscious layers of this dish make it very worthwhile.

 The Bechamel.
 You can stick to a basic bechamel of butter, flour and milk if you wish, or you can take it to another level by quickly whisking in one egg to the prepared sauce.
-This will give the bechamel a beautiful gloss, and puffs up beautifully as it bakes.
+This will give the bechamel a beautiful gloss, and will help it to puff up beautifully as it bakes.
 Parmesan cheese stirred through the sauce and sprinkled on top just before the moussaka goes in the oven will also add extra flavour.

 The Vegetables: I’ve added a layer of potatoes to my moussaka, which is optional.
 It not only makes the moussaka even more satisfying, but gives it a slightly firmer base for slicing.
-Other versions of moussaka also add a layer of sliced zucchini (l’ve done that too).
+Other versions of moussaka also add a layer of sliced zucchini.

 Earlier this year, my daughters took themselves off on a self-funded European vacation.
 Whilst island hopping, they made a point of sending me photos of moussaka every time they ordered it.